alexanderem49/simple-exchange/docs/tutorial.md

 agd keys add gov
 ```

-Setup a smart-wallet and request funds at the [devnet faucet](https://devnet.faucet.agoric.net/), using the address from the previous step.
+Set up a smart-wallet and request funds at the [devnet faucet](https://devnet.faucet.agoric.net/), using the address from the previous step.

 ### Install bundles